billyfish/libuuid-windows/README.md

 # libuuid-windows

-A libuuid API compatible library for Windos
+A libuuid API compatible library for Windows